ctc43f/stock-analysis/README.md

 Advantages of refactoring code include:
 - Reductions in processing time and memory usage; the latter is important because the processing happens on a local machine and poorly written code can fill RAM and cause the program to crash.
 An example would be attempting to make multiple copies of a data-heavy tab as a processing step or attempting to create a complex array function in Excel that prevents the macro from completing.
 - Ability to separate and distribute the work across multiple individuals.
 If the code is highly compartmentalized and modular, you could assign individuals to each refactor a portion and then run tests on the entire macro as portions are complete.
 This is much easier when subroutines are contained in their own macros and then the high-level macro calls those subroutine macros; you can refactor and just ensure the outputs are the same while not breaking other portions of the main macro.
+- Increase readability.
+If the original code is quite complex and total code volume can be reduced through refactoring, it might make it easier for future users to follow the logic.

 Disadvantages of refactoring code include:
 - Value of refactored code vs. benefit of time spent: if the macro will be used sparingly or process time and memory are not factors, the time spent to refactor may not yield the same value.
 If you pay ten high-cost resources for six months to refactor and you save 1 second of processing time, it likely wasn't worth the effort.